 a.
 Annual Investment Allowance (AIA)

 b.
-Writing Down Allowance (WDA)
+Writing Down Allowances (WDA)

 c.
-First Year Allowances (FYA)
+100% First-Year Allowances (FYA)

-d.
+e.
 Structures and Buildings Allowance (SBA)

-e.
-Research and Development Allowances (RDA)
+f.
+Research & Development Allowances (RDA)

 2. How to Claim Capital Allowances